FridahKimathi/Skin-Disease-Image-Classifier-for-Accurate-and-Accessible-Diagnosis/README.md

 # Skin-Disease-Image-Classifier-for-Accurate-and-Accessible-Diagnosis

-1. Prerequisites
+## Prerequisites
-2. Python Programming Language
+1. Python: 3.11.2
-3. Deep Learning Frameworks
+2. Deep Learning Frameworks: TensorFlow or PyTorch
-4. Data Scrapping Skills
+3. Data Scrapping: Selenium
-5. Data Preprocessing Skills
+4. Data Preprocessing: data cleaning, data augmentation and data normalization
-6. GPU
+5. GPU(optonal)
-7. Development Environment
+6. Development Environment: conda 23.3.3
-8. Dataset
+7. DatasetDermNet NZ Image Library and ISIC 2019 Challenge
-9. Access to Cloud Computing Services
+8. Access to Cloud Computing Services: Google colab

 ## Introduction:
 This project aims to develop a skin disease image classifier using machine learning algorithms to accurately diagnose and classify skin diseases.
 The objective is to provide a user-friendly platform that improves accessibility and affordability of dermatological care, while also aiding dermatologists in their clinical decision-making process and reducing the time it takes to diagnose skin diseases.